G2 Pricing: Plans and Add-On Details

 • You need intent data sourced from beyond a single marketplace's visitor behavior

-In that case, consider ZoomInfo: an AI GTM platform that combines B2B data (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses) with buyer intent signals, AI-powered execution through GTM Workspace and GTM Studio, and access through APIs and MCP, so teams can move from signal to action without stitching together separate vendors.
+In that case, consider ZoomInfo: an all-in-one AI GTM Platform that combines B2B data (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses) with buyer intent signals, AI agent-driven execution through GTM Workspace and GTM Studio, and access through APIs and MCP, so teams can move from signal to action without stitching together separate vendors.

 We've included a detailed pricing comparison with ZoomInfo in this review as an alternative for businesses seeking a broader GTM intelligence platform.
 If you'd rather jump straight to the ZoomInfo pricing breakdown, go ahead with this link.